iundarigun/learning-spring-security/README.md

 ![decision votes](images/decisionVotes.png)

+## Sessions and Tokens
+Today, when we work with Rest, one of it characterists is be stateless.
+Wherever, when we use `session id`, like is used by thymeleaf or others templates engines, the session is saved on server, so this behaivor affect scalability.

+We can use tokens to replace session id, and this token can be opaque or self-contained.

+### JWT - JSON Web Token
+A common pattern is JWT like a token to replace session id.
+It is self-contained, that means it has all information about user and permissions for the request, and it has a signature to garantee the veracity of data.
+Two kinde of JWT:
+- JWS: JSON Web Signature - More common
+- JWE: JSON Web Encryption

+JWT (JWS) has three parts separete by point, coded in Base64: Header, Payload and Signature.
+Some common parts of the payload:
+- iss: Emission entity
+- sub: Subject or user identification
+- iat: Emission date
+- exp: Expiration date

+### OAuth
+We can use JWT with framework `oauth2`.

+We have the next **roles** defined for oauth:
+- _Resource owner_:  Is an entity that allow access to it resources.
+When is a person, it is referred to as an end-user.
+- _Resource server_: Is the server with the user data.
+Only can access this data with a token created by the Authorization server.
+- _Authorization server_: It is responsable for the authentication and to generate the access tokens.
+- _Client_: The application or server that is using tokens to access to Resource Server.

+It has too diferents ways to use access, called **grant types**:
+- _Password_: When client and Authorization Server belong to the same organization, we let user and password to the client, and join to clientId and clientSecret to do authorization.
+Not recomended.
+- _Client Credentials_: Only used when a sistem call other sistem, only servers envolved.
+- _Authorization code_:  Used for traditional web pages.
+When a sistem ask for authorization, the user put on the _Authorization Server_ his credentials (user/password).
+The authorization server generate a authorization code that client will use to get de access token.
+- _Implicit_: The redirect to _client_ is directly with access token after login, without authorization code.

 ## Coding

 I put some projects on this repo adding new parts of spring security.
 Here I will describe some attention points for each other

 ### google-2fa
 Add Two Factor Autentication based on Google Auth.
 To test you can use: